googleworkspace/add-ons-samples/cats/README.md

 1. Open [Gmail][gmail].
 If Gmail was open prior to enabling the add-on, you may need to refresh the tab.

-2. Open a message in Gmail.
+2. Click the paw print icon in the right icon column to open the add-on.

-3. The add-on should place a contextual card on the right-side of the window, with a message asking for authorization.
+3. The add-on should place a card on the right-side of the window, with a message asking for authorization.
 Click the **Authorize access** link to open a dialog where you can authorize the add-on.